 4. Anpan

 Anpan, a sweet red bean-filled bun, was conceived as a marriage between Japanese traditional sweets and Western pastry.
-It is one of the most iconic Japanese breads, even with a cartoon superhero, Anpanman, made in its image.
+It is one of the most iconic Japanese breads, even having a cartoon superhero, Anpanman, made in its image.

 It's an arguably healthy konbini food, containing a plant protein alongside carbs (at least, that's what we tell ourselves).